-Please be aware that trees on public land, including nature strips are Council property.
+Please be aware that trees on public land, including Parks and nature strips are Council property.

 As a site manager, contractor, property owner, business owner, rental property manager or strata committee member, you may also be liable to a penalty for engaging or allowing another person to remove, prune or lop a tree without Council’s consent.

 Illegal Tree Pruning By Tree Lopping Contractors

-It has come to Council’s attention that residents are being approached by as yet unidentified contractors, proposing tree works that are stated to not require Council approval or are said to fall within Council’s “10% rule” of acceptance and therefore not requiring a Tree Pruning Permit.
+It has come to Council’s attention that residents are being approached by as yet unidentified tree contractors, proposing unsolicited tree works that are stated to not require Council approval or are said to fall within Council’s “10% rule” of acceptance and therefore not requiring a Tree Pruning Permit.

 Typically they give a false first name, do not provide a business name, ABN number, or insurer and contact information, ask for cash payment (often in advance) and do not provide an invoice.
 Their work is often incomplete, or creates tree hazards and tree health issues that did not previously exist.

 Please note that within the Strathfield Council Municipality no such 10% exemption rule applies.

 Council is committed to maintenance and enhancement of its green canopy.

 Perpetrators of illegal tree works are liable to prosecution as are those (the unsuspecting property owners) allowing such works to occur.
 The maximum penalty in the Land and Environment Court of NSW is $1.1 million plus orders, for each tree or offence.